 Grow Cook Serve is a program which endeavors to increase the capacity of food pantries and soup kitchens in Chenango County.
 By gleaning fresh produce from local farms and home gardeners, providing container gardening education, and training volunteers to staff soup kitchens we hope to provide more access to fresh fruits and vegetables to those in need.

 Since its inception in 2015 Grow Cook Serve has donated over 6000 pounds of fresh produce and provided 130 hours of volunteer service.

-We have secured funding for this program again in 2017 and expand the number of Participant Volunteers and hours and pounds of produce significantly.
+We have secured funding for this program again in 2018 and we are looking forward to expanding the number of Participant Volunteer hours and pounds of produce donated.

 email@example.com (607) 334-5841 ext 20